SFTtech/openage/doc/nyan/api_reference/reference_ability.md

 Determines the spawn area in which the projectile can be spawned randomly.

 **spawning_area_randomness**
-Value between 0 and 1 that determines far the spawn location can be from the spawn area center.
+Value between 0.0 and 1.0 that determines how far the spawn location can be from the spawn area center.
 The engine chooses random (x,y) coordinates in the spawn area and multiplies them by this value in order to determine the spawn location.

 **allowed_types**
 Whitelist of game entity types that can be targeted with the ability.